VickeyDounde/Advance_project-1/README.md

 - **AWS Documentation**: Refer to AWS documentation for detailed steps and best practices.
 - **AWS Training and Certification**: Consider AWS courses for in-depth learning.

-By following these steps, you'll create a robust, AI-driven chatbot that enhances customer support operations.
-If you have any specific questions or need further assistance with any step, feel free to ask!
-"""

-# Save the content to a .md file
-file_path = '/mnt/data/AWS_Chatbot_Project_Summary.md'
-with open(file_path, 'w') as file:
-    file.write(summary_content)

-file_path